 Frequently Asked Questions

 For the first time, clinical services will be located under one roof in a purpose design building to support contemporary models of care.
+The building and landscape plan take advantage of the site’s orientation to bring natural light into the hospital and provide views of the surrounding landscape.

 The 3-storey building features;